Little Hearts (2024 film)

-Little Hearts is a 2024 Malayalam-language romantic black comedy film story and directed by Aby Treesa Paul and Anto Jose Pereira, written by Rajesh Pinnadan and produced by Sandra Thomas Productions.
+Little Hearts is a 2024 Malayalam-language romantic black comedy film directed by Aby Treesa Paul and Anto Jose Pereira, written by Rajesh Pinnadan and produced by Sandra Thomas Productions.
 The film features Shane Nigam and Mahima Nambiar in the lead roles.
 The soundtrack and background score were composed by Kailas Menon, while the cinematography and editing were handled by Luke Jose and Noufal Abdullah.

 Little Hearts was theatrically released on 7 June 2024 to mixed reviews from critics.

 Synopsis

-Sibi and his father Baby live a simple life, taking care of their family friend Johnson’s cardamom estate and his family’s needs.
-Amidst this romance blooms in both Sibi's and Baby’s lives, and he also has to play an integral role in breaking an important news about Johnson’s son's unexpected and impending wedding to the latter’s parents.
-Can Sibi handle everything without breaking any hearts?
+Sibi and his father Baby manage a cardamom estate for their family friend Johnson and assist with his family's needs.
+During this time, Sibi and Baby both enter romantic relationships.
+Additionally, Sibi informs Johnson's parents about their son's planned wedding.

 Production

 The film is written by Rajesh Pinnadan, known for his work on Vilayath Buddha and Oru Thekkan Thallu Case.
 The film marks the reunion of Shane Nigam, Mahima Nambiar, Aima Rosmy Sebastian and Maala Parvathi who were the characters in RDX: Robert Dony Xavier.
 Sandra Thomas and Wilson Thomas served as joint producers under the banner Sandra Thomas Productions.